knimitz/windowmanager-service/doc/ApplicationGuide.md

 It does not include

--   documentation of the underlying architecture, see [HMI-Framework](https://wiki.automotivelinux.org/hmiframework).
+-   document of the underlying architecture, see [HMI-Framework](https://wiki.automotivelinux.org/hmiframework).

--   documentation of the AGL application framework and its technologies, see [AGL Application Framework](https://wiki.automotivelinux.org/agl-distro/app-framework).
+-   document of the AGL application framework and its technologies, see [AGL Application Framework](https://wiki.automotivelinux.org/agl-distro/app-framework).